 - 5G transport: Serving new 5G use cases such as eMBB, URLLC, mMTC needs a transport network that can handle not only a huge increase in traffic, but also the wide variety of network characteristics for each specific use case.
 It must meet the needs of a growing range of devices, services, and new business models.
 To enable massive capacity, transport networks should be capable of supporting 25G, N x 25G in the access/pre-aggregation layer, 100G, N x 100G in the aggregation layer, and up to 400G in the service provider core.
 In addition, the transport network needs to comply with stringent timing requirements to support latency of less than 10 ms.

 - Network slicing: With the use of network slicing, multiple independent end-to-end logical networks can be run on a shared physical infrastructure.
-Each slice is capable of providing a specific quality of services (QoS) for a service or application.
-A network slice can span across multiple parts of the network (access network, core network and transport network).
+Each slice can provide a specific quality of services (QoS) for a service or application.
+A network slice can span across multiple parts of the network (access network, core network, and transport network).

 - Edge computing: Computing, storage, and networking resources can move closer to subscribers and end-users with edge computing.
 The closer proximity improves response times and saves bandwidth.
 Edge computing, also known as edge cloud, can be deployed within customers premises, such as enterprises and factory floors, managed or hosted by a service provider.